 The project aims to stimulate off-season domestic breaks and day visits, to support the tourism and hospitality sector to recover, following the lifting of final restrictions across Scotland.

 Working in partnership with several leading charities, Family Holiday Association and Shared Care Scotland, will ensure the vouchers are distributed to people in the greatest need of benefits to their mental health and well-being.
 The allocation of vouchers will be done through an application process which will start once there are a sufficient number of businesses signed-up to participate.
-Details of the application process will be announced at a later date.

 - Further details of Shared Care Scotland’s involvement can be found here